rahulismyname/Bias-Mitigation-and-benchmarking-LLM/README.md

 Bias in LLMs can lead to unfair or harmful outputs.
 This project aims to:
 1. Fine-tune LLMs to reduce bias.
-2. Evaluate the effectiveness of debiasing using metrics like WEAT, BLEU, ROUGE, and cosine similarity.
+2. Evaluate the effectiveness of neutralizing using metrics like WEAT, BLEU, ROUGE, and cosine similarity.
-3. Provide tools for benchmarking text quality and bias mitigation.
+3. Provide tools for benchmarking text quality and bias reduction.

 ---